 - The Other Driver: The other party may have been driving the vehicle negligently, putting you and your child at risk.
 Negligent driving could have looked like driving while intoxicated, driving distracted, driving while tired, driving aggressively, etc.

 - The Municipality: In some cases, the accident is not the fault of either vehicle driver.
-The municipality may be held liable if the accident resulted from their failure to ensure that the roads are safe.
+The municipality might be liable if the accident resulted from their failure to ensure the roads are safe.
 For example, you may get into a crash if the local government fails to address faulty traffic lights, road markings, merge lanes, etc.

 Car Accident Damages